foliagecanine/tritium-os/README.md

 You can also type `./qemu.sh PARAM1 PARAM2` to add up to 2 parameters to the qemu line (you can add more if you put them in quotes).
 You can use this to add virtual hard disks to the OS.

-A FAT12 formatted "floppy" is included (named floppy2.flp) and can be used as a hard disk as below
+A FAT16 formatted "floppy" is included (named floppy.flp) and can be used as a hard disk as below
-`./ahci-qemu.sh floppy2.flp "-boot d"`
+`./ahci-qemu.sh floppy.flp "-boot d"`
 Or a floppy disk (no controller implemented yet) like so
-`./qemu.sh "-fda floppy2.flp" "-boot d"`
+`./qemu.sh "-fda floppy.flp" "-boot d"`

 You can also have two drives by using the ahci-qemu2.sh script as below:
-`./ahci-qemu.sh floppy2.flp floppy.flp "-boot d"
+`./ahci-qemu.sh old/floppy2.flp floppy.flp "-boot d"`

 There are three images included that can be used for testing.
+ - floppy.flp : A FAT16 formatted image that contains programs to run (>512 bytes)
- - floppy2.flp	: A FAT12 formatted image for testing files less than 512 bytes
+ - old/floppy2.flp	: A FAT12 formatted image for testing files less than 512 bytes
- - floppy.flp 	: A FAT12 formatted image for testing files greater than 512 bytes
+ - old/floppy.flp 	: A FAT12 formatted image for testing files greater than 512 bytes
- - testrand.img	: An image created by `dd if=/dev/urandom of=testrand.img bs=1K count=1440`, to be used for testing images with no valid filesystem.
+ - old/testrand.img	: An image created by `dd if=/dev/urandom of=testrand.img bs=1K count=1440`, to be used for testing images with no valid filesystem.

 ### What are the rpi-* shell scripts?
 These are for building on a Raspberry Pi system.
 However, this is not recommended for these reasons: